nanoos-pnw/OOI/OOI_notes_Don.md

 | 571 | CE07SHSM      | temperature; salinity; pH; CO2_air; *CO2_sw(1m)*                 |
 | 572 | GS01SUMO      | temperature; salinity; pH; CO2_air; *CO2_sw(1m)*; CO2_sw(7m)     |

+Notes:
+- *parameter* = This parameter is part of `pCO2a` instrument which measures both CO2 in air and water.
+- **parameter** = This parameter data are recovered from instrument, and are not in situ live stream.

 ### OOI Resource Links

 - https://marine.rutgers.edu/cool/ooi/uframe-status/viz/json/uframe-instruments-all.json